How to Select the Best Digital Banking Provider in Europe

 What are the largest neobanks in Europe?

-Previously, there was a distinct separation between traditional banks and neobanks, which operated with an EMI license.
-However, current trends suggest that there is an overall assimilation and unification of the banking sector: traditional banks are digitalizing and EMI providers are being granted banking licenses, becoming more like traditional banks.
+Previously, there was a distinct separation between traditional and digital banking, which operated with an EMI license.
+However, current trends suggest that there is an overall assimilation and unification of the financial sector: traditional financial institutions are digitalizing and EMI providers are being granted banking licenses, allowing them to offer a comprehensive range of financial services.

 Statista.com provides a list of the top 10 neobanks in Europe by the number of customers.
 The leading neobanks are Revolut, Wise, N26, Monzo, and Lydia.